Theoretical Radio Signals from Radio-Band Gravitational Waves Converted from the Neutron Star Magnetic Field: Gravitational wave conversion probability

-In Table \ref{tab:pulsar-list}, we list the neutron star data we used from ATNF Pulsar Catalogue \cite{2005AJ....129.1993M,anft} and McGill Online Magneta Catalog \cite{2014ApJS..212....6O,mcgill} to estimate the order of magnitude of the conversion probability $P_{g \rightarrow \gamma}(L,\omega,\theta=0)$ for single GW traveling along equator, and it is worth noting that the pulsars listed in this table are not necessarily candidate sources for our subsequent observations.
+To estimate the order of magnitude of the conversion probability $P_{g \rightarrow \gamma}^{\mathrm{coherence}}(L,\omega,\theta=0)$ for a single GW traveling along the equator, we preselected neutron star data from the ATNF Pulsar Catalogue \citep{2005AJ....129.1993M,anft} and the McGill Online Magnetar Catalog \citep{2014ApJS..212....6O,mcgill}.
+It is listed in Table \ref{tab:pulsar-list}.
+Our selection of these pulsars or magnetars is based on the distance of the neutron stars and the strength of the magnetic field.
+Estimating the order of magnitude of the conversion probability can be divided into two steps.
 Firstly, we use this table to select neutron stars with magnetic fields $B_\mathrm{eff}$ of $10^{15}\mathrm{~Gauss}$, $10^{14}\mathrm{~Gauss}$, $10^{13}\mathrm{~Gauss}$, spin periods $P$ of 10 seconds, 5 seconds, and 1 second, and distances of $2\mathrm{~kpc}$, $1\mathrm{~kpc}$, $0.5\mathrm{~kpc}$.
 We then use the information to calculate the radio signal conversed by GWs in the neutron star's magnetic field along this path and the simple radiation mechanism.
-We have categorized the results of our calculations into cross-polarization and plus-polarization of conversion probability, as fully shown in Figs. \ref{figapp:conversion-probability-times} and \ref{figapp:conversion-probability-plus} respectively, in Appendix \ref{sec:more-figures} for readability, and only shown three diagrams for comparison in Fig. \ref{fig:conversion-probability-times}.
-From the two figures, we find that the conversion probability increases and then decreases when the GW travels through the magnetar for a certain distance, which is due to the change in the direction of the magnetic field of the magnetar and the space-accumulation effect of the GZ effect \cite{Li:2017jcz}.
-Also, from these two figures, we can find that when the frequency of the GW is between $10^{6}\mathrm{~Hz}$ and $10^{11}\mathrm{~Hz}$, the GW penetrates a distance between $\sim10^{6}$ and $\sim10^{8}\mathrm{~km}$.
-This distance is larger than the radius of the light cylinder of a neutron star $R_{\mathrm{LC}}=c P / 2 \pi \simeq 5 \times 10^9 \mathrm{~cm} P_0$ \cite{2020ApJ...901L..13Y}.
-And this distance decreases as the frequency of the GW increases and the spin period of the magnetar increases, resulting in a signal that looks like a fast radio burst, but its signal duration is much longer than the fast radio burst \cite{Zhang:2022uzl}.
-Therefore, we refer to this signal as a ``novel rapid optical variation signal".
+We have categorized the results of our calculations into cross-polarization and plus-polarization of conversion probability, as fully shown in Figs. \ref{figapp:conversion-probability-times} and \ref{figapp:conversion-probability-plus} respectively, in Appendix \ref{sec:more-figures} for readability, and only shown one diagram for comparison in Fig. \ref{fig:conversion-probability-times}.
+Meanwhile, under identical parameter settings, we computed the conversion probabilities of gravitational waves at various deflection angles at the radius $r=r_{\mathrm{occur}}$ of the neutron star.
+The calculation results for various frequencies are presented in Fig. \ref{fig:conversion-probability-times-inclinations}.
+Figure \ref{fig:conversion-probability-times-inclinations} illustrates that the conversion probability exhibits periodic variation in relation to the magnetic field distribution of neutron stars.